godot-escoria/escoria-docs/api/ESCDialogManager.md

 #### Parameters
 - dialog_player: Node of the dialog player in the UI
 - dialog: Information about the dialog to display
+- type: The dialog chooser type to use

 ### speedup